ammario/isokey/README.md

 # Isokey

-Isokey allows you to make and verify API keys without a database connection via HMAC signatures.
+Isokey allows you to make and verify self-contained API keys without a database via HMAC signatures.

 ## Features
 - Important information such as userID, key expire time, and flags are stored within